 Students typically attempt the SAT beginning in their junior year (once or twice) and again in the fall of their senior year.
 If a student takes the SAT more than once, most colleges will take the highest Math and Evidence-Based Reading and Writing score from a combination of administrations (aka superscoring).

 You may register online and should do so at least four weeks before the test date.
 Consider registering even earlier if you have a preferred test location and date in mind.
 When you register you will need

 - The Pine View School School CEEB code: 101577

 - A digital photo of clear resolution and with a plain backdrop.
 Or you may send in a photo with paper registration.

 When you register for the SAT, you can specify up to four colleges to which your score for that test date will be sent automatically (included in your registration fee).
 For a fee (per recipient) you can wait until after you receive your scores from multiple test dates before sending your scores.
 College Board Score Choice allows you to select your best scores by test date to send to colleges.
 Some colleges allow you to use Score Choice, but a few require that you send ALL scores.
-For this reason, it is advised to take the test no more than two or three times.
+For this reason, it is advised to take the test no more than three times.
 Always check individual college requirements before test registration and sending scores.
 Check or Send your SAT scores

 It is your responsibility to know which colleges require which tests and to request that your scores be sent from www.collegeboard.com or www.actstudent.org to the colleges.
 Scores from standardized tests do NOT appear on your Pine View transcript.
 The only way that colleges will receive them is if you send them.
 Each year otherwise qualified applicants are rejected because they failed to send test scores in a timely way!